akashdhruv/Computational_Cauldron/README.md

 ## README ##

 This repository contains computational codes for different problems in scientific computing.
 You are welcome to use and download them for educational and research purposes under Creative Commons license.
+Fastest and most efficient codes are available in FORTRAN section.

 I am currently working on developing ipython notebooks on MPI-based solvers for  beginners.
 Stay tuned.